MrNinefinger/EMCO-Compact5-Lathe-CNC-config/README.md

 To install the toolchanger.comp file Linuxcnc-dev is needed, may have to add the repositories manually (look up and add to synaptic package manager), as well as build essential

 - sudo apt-get update
-- sudo apt-get install build-essential
+- sudo apt-get install build-essential (debian 12 not needed)
-- sudo apt-get install linuxcnc-uspace-dev
+- sudo apt-get install linuxcnc-uspace-dev (debian 12 not needed)

 The Synaptic package manager has to be closed before using the terminal to install stuff (i.e. toolchanger.comp) open a terminal in the folder where the .comp file is and enter: